Diyckstra/terraform-provider-deyckstra/website/docs/d/instance.md

 * `get_user_data` - (Optional) Retrieve Base64 encoded user data contents into the `user_data_base64` attribute.
   A SHA-1 hash of the user data contents will always be present in the `user_data` attribute.
 Defaults to `false`.
 * `instance_id` - (Optional) Specify the exact instance ID with which to populate the data source.
-* `instance_tags` - (Optional) A map of tags, each pair of which must exactly match a pair on the desired instance.
+* `instance_tags` - (Optional) Map of tags, each pair of which must exactly match a pair on the desired instance.

 * `filter` - (Optional) One or more name/value pairs to use as filters.